-Special Education Family Action Network (SPED FAN)
+Special Education Family / English Learner Parent Action Network (SPED - EL FAN PAC)

-The Special Education Family Action Network (SPED FAN) seeks to be a clearinghouse on matters that pertain to the education and safety of students with disabilities; meets regularly to disseminate best practices that are emerging in the field of special education; meets regularly with school officials to participate in the planning, development, and evaluation of the school's special education programs and to advocate for the appropriate supports and special education services necessary to meet the individual needs of children with disabilities.
+The Special Education Family Action Network/English Learner Parent Action Council (SPED / EL FAN) seeks to be a clearinghouse on matters that pertain to the education and safety of students with disabilities and English learners; meets regularly to disseminate best practices that are emerging in the field; meets regularly with school officials to participate in the planning, development, and evaluation of the school's programs and to advocate for the appropriate supports and services necessary to meet the individual needs of children with disabilities and English learners.

-The SPED FAN meets quarterly to help provide the structure for an amazing experience for our children at school and in life.
-They serve as advocates of equal educational opportunities for families and children with special (more) needs.
+The SPED / EL FAN meets to help provide the structure for an amazing experience for our children at school and in life.
+They serve as advocates of equal educational opportunities for families and children with diverse needs.
 Meetings provide a time to share experiences and ideas, to learn from each other, and support each other with our similar concerns.
-SPED FAN also fosters a better understanding and communication between staff, families and administrators concerning all aspects of special education needs.
+SPED / EL also fosters a better understanding and communication between staff, families and administrators concerning all aspects of the school and services available.
 They will provide family input into educational programs and policies.
-The SPED FAN will meet four times a year; check the school calendar for dates.
+Its function is to assess, prioritize, act on and direct these concerns through appropriate channels and also to communicate with all members of the school community regarding decisions and procedures.